scripsi/xmasort/README.md

 The sort order is represented as integer Hue values on the colour wheel (0-360 degrees) in an array (actually a Python list) equal in size to the number of LEDs on the string.
 The colour of each LED is set by converting HSV colour values to RGB, using the Hue set in the corresponding array element, with Saturation = 1 and Value set to a default brightness.
 The "active" elements (the ones being swapped to randomise or sort the array) are shown in white (Saturation = 0).
 When the array is properly sorted, the LEDs should show a smooth rainbow of colours.

 The Plasma 2040s are all flashed with Pimoroni's [Pirate-brand MicroPython](https://github.com/pimoroni/pimoroni-pico/releases) version 1.23.0.
 [Microsoft Visual Studio Code](https://code.visualstudio.com/) is used to program them, with the help of the recently-released official [Raspberry Pi Pico Extension](https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico).
-The `main.py` program installed on each Plasma 2040 will run automatically whenever it is powered on.
+The `main.py` program installed on each Plasma 2040 will run automatically whenever it is powered on, taking its configuration from `config.py`.

+To install, copy `main.py` and `config.py` from the `src/` directory of this repository to the Plasma 2040.
+If using the Raspberry Pi Pico extension in VSCode, you can do this by opening the command palette with CTRL-SHIFT-P and choosing the `MicroPico: Upload file to pico` command for each file.
+If necessary, edit `config.py` to match your LED string before uploading.

 The basic `main.py` imports necessary libraries, sets up constants for things like the number of LEDs and default brightness, and has functions for initialising the array, randomising the array, and updating the LED colours from the array.
 It then enters an infinite loop, repeatedly randomising and then sorting the array using the chosen algorithm.